zachdnvn/SplitwiseSend/README.md

 # SplitwiseSend
-SplitwiseSend sends an SMS reminder to all users in your groups that owe money
+SplitwiseSend sends an SMS reminder to all users in your Splitwise groups that owe money.

 ## How It Works
 Using the Splitwise API, the program cycles through all of your groups and sends a text message through the Twilio API to all users who are in debt